Hochul, backing Tom Suozzi, calls race for Santos’ seat her ‘top priority’

 In a recent interview with Newsday, Pilip declined to say whom she voted for in the 2020 presidential election or to provide her position on Roe v.
 Wade, the Long Island newspaper reported.
 And her campaign has declined to clarify her positions on gun control.

 On Friday, she met with the hard-right Republican House Speaker, Mike Johnson of Louisiana, at a fundraiser at King Umberto, a pizzeria in Elmont, according to her campaign spokesman.
-The spokesman, Brian Devine, said in a text that Pilip appreciates Johnson’s support.
+The spokesman, Brian Devine, said the local Republican Party appreciates Johnson’s support.

 The intervention by the speaker underscored how the race has become a national proxy battle.